Mustard-Glazed Pork Roast Recipe

 - 1 garlic clove, peeled and cut into lengthwise strips

 - 1 bottle (8 ounces) Italian salad dressing

 - 2 tablespoons butter, melted

 - 1. Cut slits in top of roast and insert garlic strips.
 Place roast in a large resealable bag; add salad dressing and vinegar.
 Seal bag and refrigerate overnight.

 - 2. Drain and discard marinade.
 Place roast on a rack in a shallow roasting pan.
 Season with onion salt, salt and pepper.

-- 3. Bake, uncovered, at 325° for 1-3/4 to 2 hours or until meat thermometer reads 160°.
+- 3. Bake, uncovered, at 325° for 1-3/4 to 2 hours or until thermometer reads 160°.
 Combine the preserves, mustard, brown sugar and butter; brush over roast during the last 15 minutes of baking.
 Yield: 8 servings.